andrew222651/lesspython/README.md

 # lesspython

 Find duplicated Python code fragments by hashing normalized AST subtrees.
+This means it can spot duplicates even when variable names or literals change, rather than just matching identical lines of text.

 ## Usage